bengooNETS/ECON-300-Thesis-Work/README.md

 ### R-Code can be found here:

 #### Random number generation for survey-
+"Random Number.r", This file was used to generate the random numbers presented to subjects within the ambiguous-risk treatments.

 #### Data Cleaning and Analysis, Regression, Bonus Payment Calculation-

-### Bonus payments were ditributed using Mechanical Turk's API using the following python file:

-paymentDeployment.py
+### Bonus payment distribution:

+paymentDeployment.py, this file leverages Mechanical Turk's API to automate the distribution of bonus payments calculated within the main R file.